I am planning to have a baby soon. What should I know that will help me have a good pregnancy and successful outcome?

 It is also known that women who gain excessive weight during pregnancy are at higher risk of having overweight or obese children.
 Childhood obesity is on the increase and is associated with many health and psychological challenges for the child.
 As well if you don’t learn how to eat healthy before you are pregnant what hope do you have of your child eating healthy foods?

-So, do your best to optimise your diet and weight before you conceive and make it a new habit.
+So do you best to optimise your diet and weight before you conceive and make it a new habit.
 It is worth it!

 If you are struggling to know what to do have a chat with your doctor and maybe a good dietitian.